LibreCAD/docs/guides/blocks.rst

     - Select a block in the **Block List**.
     - Click on the **Insert the active block** icon |icon18|.
     - Set the angle of rotation in *Angle* field as required.
-See :ref:`Angles in LibreCAD <angles>`.
+(See :ref:`Angles<angles>` in **Fundamentals**.)
     - Set the scale factor in *Factor* field as required.
-It is the same scale factor as in :ref:`Modify <tools>`.
+It is the same scale factor as in :ref:`Modify <tool-modify>`.
-    - Define the numbers of columns and rows in *Array* area to create a pattern.
-Otherwise keep 1 for columns and rows to insert a single block.
+    - Define the numbers of columns and rows in *Array* area to create a pattern as required.
+Otherwise keep 1 in both fields to insert a single block.
-    - Type the *Column spacing* distance between each column of the array.
+    - Set the *Column spacing* distance between each column of the array.
 This is the distance between 2 block insertion points of 2 adjacent columns.
-    - Type the *Row spacing* distance between each row of the array.
+    - Set the *Row spacing* distance between each row of the array.
 This is the distance between 2 block insertion points of 2 adjacent rows.
     - Place the block at the desired location within the drawing.
-The insertion point of the pattern is the insertion point of the extreme lower and extreme left item in the array.
+The insertion point of the pattern is the insertion point of the lower-left item in the array.

 .. note::
-    Using a pattern of 3x2 blocks will gather all entities of the 6 array items in *one block instance*.
-So selecting one entity of the 6-pattern will select the 6 array items.
-If this is not the intent then use the Rotate and Move commands with *Multiple copies*.
+    Using an array will treat all blocks in the array as a *single block instance*.
+Selecting one entity of the array will select the all blocks in the array.
+If this is not the intent, insert multiple copies from the block list or create additional copies with the "Move / Copy" tool.

 .. note::
     Blocks can also be cut, copied, and pasted using the normal edit commands.
 For example, to copy a block from one drawing to another: